JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

 Because I've had my setup installed for more than half a year, we can begin to see changes in the network.
 On June 3, pretty much all latencies dropped by two milliseconds.
-There were also a smaller dropsat the beginning of February, and at the end of April, more visible in averages than minima.
+There were also a smaller drops at the beginning of February and at the end of April, more visible in averages than minima.
-This clearly, was some sort of Comcast upgrade.
+This was clearly some sort of upgrade at Comcast.
 Coincident with these drops in latency, the number of "hops" or distinct, routable internet (IP) addresses between me and Google dropped, from 13-15, to 12-14, to 11-13.
-The _topology_ affects the performance.
+The _topology_ of the Internet and the paths that messages take across it affect the performance.

 <img src="/assets/img/home_performance/google_min.png" alt="Google minimum RTT" height="240" class=center />